trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/10-libfuzzer/index.md

 # libFuzzer {#libfuzzer}

 libFuzzer is the clear and easy choice if you need to fuzz your C/C++ program, because it is part of the LLVM project and is available on most platforms.
 We recommend fuzzing on Linux if possible because it is the platform with the best support for libFuzzer (e.g., it is not preinstalled in XCode with macOS).
-Microsoft’s MSVC compiler has recently [gained support for libFuzzer](https://learn.microsoft.com/en-us/cpp/build/reference/fsanitize?view=msvc-170).
+Microsoft's MSVC compiler has recently [gained support for libFuzzer](https://learn.microsoft.com/en-us/cpp/build/reference/fsanitize?view=msvc-170).

 Note that libFuzzer has been in [maintenance-only](https://llvm.org/docs/LibFuzzer.html#id13) mode since late 2022, so no new features will be added.
 However, it is easier to install and use than its alternatives, has wide support, and will still be maintained for the foreseeable future.
 Therefore, Trail of Bits recommends using libFuzzer for your first fuzzing experiments.